No matter where they are at in their life, I focus my practice on helping my clients understand how to have the life they’ve always dreamed of.

-I coached him right out of wanting to do the marathon during our very first session; I must be a horrible coach … or an awesome one!
+I coached him right out of wanting to run the marathon during our very first session; I must be a horrible coach…..or an awesome one!

-By our next session, Jay decided that he wasn’t going to be running a marathon because he wasn’t doing it for himself; it was to prove to others that he could lose the weight.
+By our next session, Jay decided that he wasn’t going to run the marathon because he wasn’t doing it for himself; it was to prove to others that he could lose the weight.
 Jay wants to learn who he is and be the person he always wanted to be but for himself and nobody else.
-Yes, that includes losing 100 lbs, getting into a fitness regime, following a nutrition plan; but what’s most important is for Jay to understand what works and what doesn’t work, and why he makes the decisions he does about food, exercise, and other life decisions.
-You see, in truth, how you are in one area of your life is how you are in every area of your life, and Jay was ready to take control of his.
+Yes, that includes losing 100lbs, getting into a fitness regime, following a nutrition plan; but what’s most important is for Jay to understand what works what doesn’t work, and why he makes the decisions he does about food, exercise, and other life decisions.
+You see, in truth, how you are in one area of your life is how you are in every area of your life and Jay was ready to take control of his.

 This is what I’ve learned about Jay in the past six weeks:

-Jay wanted structure because he was living in chaos, managing through it but at the cost of himself.
-He has an incredibly huge heart and puts everyone before himself, especially his family.
-His CORE values are family, freedom, fun and community and this is why he hates the structure that he wants so much – it doesn’t respect his values at all.
-Structure creates a feeling of being forced, or as he mentioned above, to “comply.”
+Jay wanted structure because he was living in chaos; managing through it but at the cost of himself.
+He has an incredibly huge heart and puts everyone before him, especially his family.
+His CORE values are family, freedom, fun, and community and this is why he hates the structure that he wants so much – it doesn’t respect his values at all.
+Structure creates a feeling of being forced, as mentioned above when he said, “comply.”
 He’ll procrastinate (sometimes forgetting to take notes) to the point he overwhelms himself.
 And he loves his Starbucks a bit too much.